FTP Client Error messages

 Server response time can be affected by the distance between sites.
 Specifying a higher value gives the server more time to respond.

 Unknown command <command>.
 Type 'help' for a list of valid commands.

 Command line error.
-The command you entered is not recognized.
-Type help at the FTP command line for a list of the available FTP commands, type help <command> for a summary of the syntax for a specific command, or see the Command Reference topic.
+As the message indicates, the command you entered is not recognized.
+Type help at the FTP command line for a list of the available FTP commands, type help <command> for a summary of the syntax for a specific command, or consult the online help.

 502 PASV command not implemented by this server